 Beans and Escarole

-As soon as the days start to cool, I crave legumes, like a nice warm dish of pasta and beans or a soup like this one with beans and escarole.
-Sure, legumes are also good in summer, cold in salads or even as soup but eaten lukewarm, to achieve a refreshing effect!
+As soon as the days start to cool down I crave legumes again, like a nice warm plate of pasta and beans or a soup like this beans and escarole one.
+Of course, legumes are also good in summer, cold in salads or as a soup served warm for a refreshing effect.

-However, when I’m on a diet I prefer to avoid just the combination of pasta and legumes, because to stay within Weight Watchers points I would get a small plate.
-My solution is to prepare a base of legumes and vegetables and then add some bread, fresella, or pasta to complete the dish.
+However, when I’m on a diet I prefer to avoid the simple combo of pasta and legumes, because to stay within Weight Watchers points I’d end up with a very small portion.
+My solution is to prepare a base of legumes and vegetables and then add a bit of bread, fresella (twice-baked bread) or pasta to complete the dish.

-For cannellini beans, I couldn’t use anything but escarole!
-In fact, beans and escarole was a dish my mom often made, I don’t know if it’s a Neapolitan recipe but it was certainly eaten often in my house and was very much appreciated by everyone.
-I made it in a vegan, simple, and light version.
-Here’s how I prepare it…
+For cannellini beans I couldn’t choose anything but escarole!
+In fact, beans and escarole was a dish my mother often made — I don’t know if it’s a Neapolitan recipe, but it was frequently served at my home and much loved by everyone.
+I’ve made it in a vegan, simple and light version.
+Here’s how I make it…

 Here are some similar legume-based recipes: